DCC-EX/EX-Turntable/README.md

 # Turntable-EX

-**Note:** This code is currently considered experimental and under rapid development.
-This README is aimed at DCC++ EX team members who wish to help with development and testing prior to release.
+**Note: This code is currently considered experimental and under rapid development.
+This README is aimed at DCC++ EX team members who wish to help with development and testing prior to release.**

+**AccelStepper.h credit:** This project would not be effective without the excellent work by Mike McCauley on the AccelStepper.h library that enables us to have somewhat prototypical acceleration and deceleration of the turntable.
+Version 1.61 of this library is included (sans example sketches), and more details can be found on the official [AccelStepper](http://www.airspayce.com/mikem/arduino/AccelStepper/) web page.

 Turntable-EX is a fully integrated turntable controller, using an Arduino microcontroller to drive a stepper controller and motor to spin the turntable bridge.